Barclays Raises Waste Management (LON:WM) Price Target to GBX 285

-Several other equities analysts have also issued reports on WM.
-Credit Suisse Group upgraded shares of Waste Management to an “outperform” rating and lifted their target price for the company from GBX 216 ($2.82) to GBX 254 ($3.32) in a report on Tuesday, July 6th.
-Shore Capital reiterated a “house stock” rating on shares of Waste Management in a report on Monday, August 23rd.
-Berenberg Bank lowered shares of Waste Management to a “hold” rating and boosted their price objective for the stock from GBX 202 ($2.64) to GBX 254 ($3.32) in a report on Tuesday, July 6th.
-Finally, Citigroup restated a “neutral” rating on shares of Waste Management in a report on Tuesday, July 6th.
-Two research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of GBX 247 ($3.23).
+Several other equities analysts have also issued reports on the company.
+Shore Capital restated a house stock rating on shares of Waste Management in a research note on Monday, August 23rd.
+Berenberg Bank lowered Waste Management to a hold rating and boosted their price target for the company from GBX 202 ($2.64) to GBX 254 ($3.32) in a research note on Tuesday, July 6th.
+Credit Suisse Group upgraded Waste Management to an outperform rating and upped their price objective for the company from GBX 216 ($2.82) to GBX 254 ($3.32) in a research note on Tuesday, July 6th.
+Finally, Citigroup reiterated a neutral rating on shares of Waste Management in a research note on Tuesday, July 6th.
+Two analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of GBX 247 ($3.23).

 Receive News & Ratings for Waste Management Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Waste Management and related companies with MarketBeat.com's FREE daily email newsletter.